walkerhughes/portfolio/lorenz_equations.md

 <img src="lorenz_1.jpg" width="750" height="700">

+We can clearly see these "strange attractors" that Lorenz described, they're the big swirls in our solution curves that don't approach a specific point, but also don't diverge off to infinity.

-Now we'll plot three solutions to the Lorenz Equations, each with a slightly different initial condition.
+A hallmark of chaotic systems is that the solution curve is highly dependent on the coice of initial condition, however.
+To show this, I'll plot three solutions to the Lorenz Equations, each with a slightly different initial condition sampled from the uniform distribution on [-15, 15].

 ```python
 # init plot figure